TobyBridle/td/README.md

    add, a   Add a new todo
-   modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id clean Remove finished todos from the list reorder, r  Reset ids of todo or swap the position of two todo search, s   Search a string in all todos
+   modify, m   Modify the text of an existing todo toggle, t   Toggle the status of a todo by giving his id progress, p Set the status of a todo to "In Progress" by giving his id clean Remove finished todos from the list reorder, r  Reset ids of todo or swap the position of two todo search, s   Search a string in all todos